kamranahmedse/developer-roadmap/content/pages/about.md

 ## Can I contribute?

-You definitely can, infact you are encouraged to do that.
+You definitely can you are encouraged to do that.
 Even your minor contributions such as typo fixes count.
 The source code of the website can be [found on Github](https://github.com/kamranahmedse/developer-roadmap).
 Your contributions can
-be:
+by:

 * Adding a new roadmap
 * Updating existing roadmap
 * Suggesting changes to the existing roadmaps
 * Writing a Guide
 * Updating an existing guide
-* Fixing grammar mistakes, typos on the website or the content
+* Fixing grammar mistakes, and typos on the website or the content
 * Updating the UI of the website
 * Refactoring the codebase
 * Becoming a sponsor